prontolabs/pronto-rubocop/README.md

 ![GitHub screenshot with suggestion](https://user-images.githubusercontent.com/132/50402757-1bd75b80-0799-11e9-809f-8b8a23ed33f6.png)

+## Only patched lines

+When `only_patched_lines` is enabled, Rubocop warnings that start outside of the patched code will be ignored.
+For example, if you add a method to a class with too many lines, the warning at the class level will not apply.

+This can be useful for legacy applications with a lot of RuboCop warnings, where you want to focus on the new code.

 ## RuboCop versions

-If you need to use RuboCop v0.84.0 or v0.85.x, you'll need to ensure that you've also need to add `gem 'rubocop-ast', '< 0.7.0'` to your Gemfile as these were the first versions to use rubocop-ast, and unfortunately the dependency was loose enough that rubocop-ast versions >= 0.7.0 were allowed, which causes `require 'rubocop'` to fail with
+If you need to use RuboCop v0.84.0 or v0.85.x, you'll need to ensure that you've also added `gem 'rubocop-ast', '< 0.7.0'` to your Gemfile as these were the first versions to use rubocop-ast, and unfortunately the dependency was loose enough that rubocop-ast versions >= 0.7.0 were allowed, which causes `require 'rubocop'` to fail with